 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to which the hint applies.

 Examples

-In the following query, the NO_LEFT_TO_ANTI hint is used to prohibit query rewriting that converts OUTER JOIN to ANTI JOIN.
+The following example uses the NO_LEFT_TO_ANTI hint to disable query rewriting that converts OUTER JOIN to ANTI JOIN.

 CREATE TABLE t1(c1 int primary key, c2 int, c3 int);